CityofToronto/bdit_flashcrow/scripts/dev/README.md

 ### Error: unknown encoding name from `vagrant up` on host machine

-To fix this, you can change the active codepage:
+This can happen if you're running `vagrant` from a Windows host.
+To fix it, change the active codepage:

 ```powershell
 chcp 1252